By Erika Ditzman

 National Student Clearinghouse is a nonprofit organization formed in 1993 that serves the educational and workforce communities with access to trusted data, related services, and insights.
 They collect and compile enrollment data from over 95% of all accredited postsecondary institutions.

-The Community Dashboard is a series of six cradle-to-career outcomes for young people in Brown County from ages 0 to 26.
-These outcomes include Kindergarten Readiness, High School Graduation, Post Secondary Enrollment, Post Secondary Completion, Employment and Civic Engagement.
+The Community Dashboard is a series of seven cradle-to-career outcomes for young people in Brown County from ages 0 to 26.
+These outcomes include Kindergarten Readiness, 3rd Grade Reading Proficiency, 8th Grade Math Proficiency, High School Graduation, Post Secondary Enrollment, Post Secondary Completion, and Employment.
 Positive change in any of these outcome areas indicates success.
 When new partnerships form, actions are taken to support young people and systems are equitably transformed.

 To learn more about data terminology, read ABC’s blog post on “What is Evidence-Based Decision Making?”